FrancisML/FrancisML/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Tech Elevator Prework.
-- 🌱 I’m currently learning Software develpment
+- 🌱 I’m currently learning Software develpment.
 - 👯 I’m looking to collaborate on Student projects
 - 🤔 I’m looking for help with learning Javascript
 - 💬 Ask me about ...